-Memory seat/easy entry/exit feature (if equipped)
+Memory seats/adjustable pedals/easy entry-exit feature

-This system allows automatic positioning of the driver seat to two programmable positions.
+This system allows automatic positioning of the driver seat and adjustable pedals to two programmable positions.

-The memory seat control is located on the driver door.
+The memory seat control is located on the instrument panel to the left of the steering wheel.

 • To program position one, move the driver seat to the desired position using the seat controls.
+Prose the SET control.
+The SET cont

 Press the SET control.
-The SET control indicator light will briefly illuminate.
-While the light is illum illuminate.
+The SET control indicator light will briefly illuminate (5 seconds).
 While the light is illuminated, press control 1.